 The researchers of the McGill University in Montreal, Canada, created a bad day for smartphone glass makers.
 Or at least for the repair market.

 Their creation, in short, is a new type of glass that is five times stronger than conventional glass.
-It is made of an acrylic material which researchers have “changed the connotations”.
+It is made of an acrylic material which the researchers have "changed the connotations".
 Their activity, in fact, has provided the material with an exceptional microstructure, resistance and durability.
 The study was published in Science.

 A shell in the true sense of the word

 The inspiration for the creation of this indestructible shield came to the researchers from biomimetics: they copied a pearl.
 To be precise, from the substance secreted by the oyster shells inside them.
 In fact, the shell of the oyster secretes tiny crystals of Aragonite